 For Passover, it is customary to round up and sell or otherwise get rid of all leavened and flour-filled foods.
 The first stop is often the pantry, which houses pasta, crackers, cookies, and countless other treats that are forbidden to the holiday.
 Each year, while I gather up the half used boxes of couscous and wipe away any wayward crumbs from the shelves, I take an extra moment to check if anything in my cupboards has been, ahem, forgotten and grown stale.
 If so, into the compost or trash it goes.
 This way, when the holiday is over, I start with a clean slate.

 2. And the refrigerator

 Speaking of forgotten foods, when was the last time you really took a good, hard look at that row of condiments lining your refrigerator door, or completely emptied out the vegetable crisper and gave it a thorough scrub?
 Now is the time.
 Clear everything off the shelves and toss out anything expired or past its prime.

-→ The best way to clean the fridge: How To Clean the Refrigerator
+Read more: How To Clean the Refrigerator

 Then, fill the bathtub with soapy water, remove the inside shelves and give them a soak.
 Thoroughly wipe down all interior surfaces, and don't forget to dig the grime out from the accordion folds in the rubber gasket that keeps the door shut.